haysclark/testflight-tools/README.md

 testflight-tools [![Build Status](https://travis-ci.org/haysclark/testflight-tools.png)](https://travis-ci.org/haysclark/testflight-tools)
 ================

-TestFlight-tools is an un-official command-line tool which is a convince wrapper for the Official TestFlight upload API.
-The should script, 'testflight_post', makes it very easy to push iOS IPA's or Android APK's to TestFlight.
-The intent of the script is to be integrated into Jenkins or other deployment environments or to simple run locally and be triggered via Terminal.
+TestFlight-tools is an un-official command-line tool set which wraps the Official TestFlight upload API.
+Currently the soul script, 'testflight_post', makes it very easy to push iOS IPA's or Android APK's to TestFlight.
+The script is intented to be integrated into Jenkins or other CI automation environments or to simple be run locally via Terminal.

 Enjoy!